Collaborative-IoT/.github/profile/README.md

 of smart devices.

-This project started as a fork of the [DogeHouse Project](https://github.com/benawad/dogehouse)
+This project started as a fork of the [DogeHouse Project](https://github.com/benawad/dogehouse).
+It is no longer associated with the original project at all!